Batching โ

 }

-Console output:
+change()Console output:

-a were changed
+a was changed

 ๐ฅ๐ฅ run reaction ๐

-b were changed
+b was changed

-c were changed
+c was changed

-Why effect was invoked twice in last example?
+run reaction ๐Why effect was invoked twice in last example?

-, but changes are considered made at the same time, if they happen in the same tick.
+Thatโs because assignment value to property b, was deferred by await statement to the next tick, but changes are considered made at the same time, if they happen in the same tick.

 Control batching โ